 "Eddy is a hard worker who could be a key factor in our team's chemistry, due to his ability to play schrage.
-The is a surenanded defensive player, with keen instincts and a good arm.
+The is a suremanded defensive player, while keen instincts and a good arm.
 He also has a short, powerful stroke with power to both gaps - so you could see him be a key extra-base hitter for us this season."